JimmyAx/qubes-vpn-2fa-certificate/README.md

  * Copy ``00-2fa-usb.conf`` to ``/rw/config/qubes-vpn-handler.service.d``.
  * Copy ``prepare-vpn-usb.sh`` to ``/rw/config``.
- * Restart the ProxyVM or restart the VPN service.be
+ * Restart the ProxyVM or restart the VPN service.

 ## Usage